whitty/upbuild.rs/README.md

 another_directory`.
 The part of the command after `--` will be replaced with the arguments to `upbuild`.

+If you need to pass -- you can do so after the -- interpreted by build.

+    ls
+    -la
+    --
+    --
+    --help

+to produce a `-l` listing of the file name `--help`

 ### Multiple commands

 Additionally multiple commands can be strung-together by separating